Nikon Z6III Review

 The Nikon Z6III’s 24.5 megapixel sensor may be a similar resolution to previous cameras, but it’s not the same sensor.
 It’s Nikon’s first “partially stacked” sensor – with a readout speed 3.5x faster than the Nikon Z6 II.
 This feature almost eliminates rolling shutter which is a benefit for sports and action shooters who want to use the camera’s electronic shutter.
 For underwater photographers photographing or filming quick subjects like sailfish, sharks, and dolphins without strobes, this could be a slight benefit over Z6 II.
 Fast readout speeds would make quick subjects crisper and less warped with the electronic shutter.

 Unfortunately, the new sensor also has a reduced dynamic range at lower ISOs – 10.46 stops at ISO 100.
 Most photographers would likely not notice this in most lighting situations.
 That said, many underwater lighting situations do call for as much dynamic range as possible.
 For example, wide angle photos shot into the sun to produce a “sunball” require as many details in the highlights (the sun) and shadows (often light by strobes) as possible.
-It’s hard to say how much of an issue this will be for wide angle underwater photography – so stay tuned for our real world tests!
+During our underwater tests, we found that it's difficult to tell there is a loss in dynamic range in a properly exposed photo that does not need correction.
+However, in the photo above that was over exposed you can see that recovery was slightly more difficult than it would be with the Nikon Z6 or Z6 II.
+This makes a good case for proper photo technique rather than a bad case for the camera.

 Improved Autofocus

 The biggest barrier to Nikon DSLR shooters switching to the newest Nikon mirrorless cameras has been autofocus.
 The Z7/Z6 and Z7 II/ Z6 II both had good autofocus, but often comparable to DSLRs while Sony and Canon cameras surpassed older models.
 The Nikon Z8 and Z9 introduced a vastly improved autofocus subject tracking system with much quicker acquisition and accuracy.
-The Z6III promises to have the same great autofocus system.
+The Z6III has the same great autofocus system.
 This makes the camera competitive when compared with the Sony a7 IV and the Canon R6 Mark II – two of the top “prosumer” mirrorless models in the $2500 price range.
+During our dives it was incredibly easy to focus on subjects and a huge relief after Nikon has struggled with autofocus for years.
+The photo of the pyrosome below was my first attempt to focus on this tiny subject floating in open water.
+It's a very difficult shooting situation made possible only by Nikon's new autofocus system.

 Better In Body Image Stabilization

 The Nikon Z6III is equipped with 5 axis IBIS (in-body image stabilization) with up to 8 stops of correction.
 Essentially, the camera’s sensor is placed on a gyroscope that compensates for movement and camera shake from hand held images.
 This allows the photographer to shoot at shutter speeds up to 8 stops longer without motion blur from camera shake.
-While many underwater photographers try to keep shutter speeds high to freeze their subjects, this will be a big benefit to underwater shooters in low light.
+While many underwater photographers try to keep shutter speeds high to freeze their subjects, this is a big benefit to underwater shooters in low light.
 We often dive in the cold waters of the Pacific Coast.
 In doing so, there are many situations where a slow shutter is necessary in order to capture the water color in the background of a wide angle image.
 Otherwise, on dark days the background can appear black.
+The photo below is nice and crisp and captured with a shutter speed of 1/30th of a second.
+I needed to reduce the shutter speed under the dark kelp forest canopy.

 nikon z6 iii camera